cesarvr/Spring-Boot/README.md

 ### Deploying Jenkins

-Now we have an Openshift application (Build, Deploy, Service andd Router), this is very good so far, but I want to orchestrate some test automation for the code, let create a simple pipeline with Jenkins.
+Now we have an Openshift application (Build, Deploy, Service and Router), this is very good so far, but I want to orchestrate some test automation for the code, let create a simple pipeline with Jenkins.

 First go to the Openshift console, project catalogue and click to create to deploy a new Jenkins container.